-GPS was founded in May of 2014 by Telma Shaw, who is the current Project Director for GPS and Marylou Hecht, who in 2017 transitioned to other full time endeavors within the galgo rescue world.
-Adding to our GPS team in 2017 is Noreen Richards of Tommycoats and Jen Janiak-Ross, who bring their expertise, passion and experience to GPS, having traveled to the south of Spain on several rescue trips.
+GPS was founded in May of 2014 by Telma Shaw.
+Assisting Telma is Jen Janiak-Ross, who brings her expertise, passion and experience to GPS, having traveled to the south of Spain on several rescue trips.
+And rounding out the team is a group of adopters and volunteers.
 Together we continue our commitment to the mission, to help the dogs in Spain.
 All of us are horrified by the the yearly annihilation and lamentable conditions of the galgos and podencos that survive a short hunting season, and we have committed ourselves to communicating the realties that these dogs endure and the needs of the charities that care for them.
 In addition to promoting the use through social media, speaking engagements and rescue missions, GPS solicits and raises funds, collects supplies and brings thirteen years of experience facilitating adoptions from Spain to the US

 Are there obstacles to running an organization that focuses on the needs of dogs in a foreign country?
 Absolutely.
 In addition to obvious challenges such as language and distance barriers, one often hears "what about the dogs here in the US?
 There is plenty of need here".
 GPS believes that there are no borders defining dogs in need.
 What the Spanish hounds endure is a global condition that affects all of us, one way or another.
 The greatness of a nation can be judged by the way its animals are treated. — Mahatma Gandhi